 Liana Foxvog is ILRF's Director of Campaigns.
 In 2004, Liana joined SweatFree Communities as National Organizer, and has coordinated ILRF's campaigns in the apparel industry since the merger with ILRF in 2010.
 By leading workshops and coordinating a variety of conferences, she has played a critical role in helping launch new grassroots campaigns to promote transparency and respect for workers' rights in apparel supply chains.
 She has been interviewed extensively on ILRF's work advocating for workplace safety and corporate accountability in the Bangladesh garment industry by national and international media outlets.
 Previously, Liana worked for the American Friends Service Committee, educating and mobilizing youth to take action against corporate globalization and for fairness in trade agreements.
-She has also served as a Spanish interpreter for immigrant rights and social justice organizations and coordinated interpretation teams for numerous events.
+She has also served as a Spanish interpreter for immigrant rights and social justice organizations and coordinated interpretation teams for conferences.
 Liana holds a Union Leadership and Administration Master's Degree in Labor Studies from the University of Massachusetts, where she teaches the Labor and the Global Economy course.